 In this perspective, the worst city out of the 432 considered becomes Bucharest, with an expense of £2725 per person, followed by Milan and Warsaw.
 In the UK, the worst cities after London are Bristol, Aberdeen, Belfast and Leeds.

-All the data included in this research was collected before Covid-19, but it is important to have an overview of how the pandemic and air pollution affected each other.
+The data included in this research was collected before Covid-19, but it is important to have an overview of how the pandemic and air pollution affected each other.

 During the lockdown period, the world saw clear improvements in air pollution levels which sadly didn’t last long once the cities reopened.
 Another important consideration is the correlation between air pollution and the Covid-19 pandemic, as those suffering from conditions caused by exposure to air pollution have a higher mortality risk when infected by the virus.
 This effectively makes air pollution a relevant contributor to Covid-19 mortality.